Summary: A Treatise of Human Nature (page 9)

 2.

-The senses: this is impossible, for two reasons.
+From the senses: this is impossible, for two reasons.

-Firstly, since they convey to us nothing but a single perception, and never give us the least intimation of any thing beyond
+First, because they convey to us nothing but a single perception, and never give us the least intimation of any thing beyond

 3. There must therefore be some inference either of the reason or imagination